HL7/smart-health-cards-and-links/input/pagecontent/index.md

 SMART Health Cards and Links are FHIR-based standards that address these challenges, enabling individuals to receive their health information and share it with others in a tamper-proof and verifiable digital form.They provide a digital version of an individual's clinical information that can be kept at the ready and easily shared with others when the need arises--using a QR code, mobile app or web browser.

-* [SMART Health Cards](cards-user-stories.html) allow an individual to keep a copy of their important health records with them and easily share this information with others.
-They contain a secure QR code and may be saved digitally or printed on paper.
-SMART Health Cards build on international open standards and decentralized infrastructure to provide end-user privacy and the ability to work across organizational and jurisdictional boundaries

-* [SMART Health Links](links-user-stories.html) add the ability to store and share more information than can be kept on a single SMART Health Card, and provide sharing options including limited-time access, long-term sharing of data that can evolve over time, and protecting access with a PIN that can be communicated to the recipient out-of-band.

 Together SMART Health Cards and Links provide options that support multiple goals--from keeping a small amount of verifiable medical information close by to authorizing a trusted party to access their entire medical record.
 They empower individuals with secure, equitable, and privacy-preserving access to their clinical information.

 <p></p>